 The Bathrooms

-• Surfaces are dry or hidden (behind curtains or closed doors).
+- Towels are folded nicely or hidden (behind curtains or closed doors).

 Please keep in mind these lists are only tips.
 You may have your own formula and guide lines but Digital Tour Host wants to make things as easy for you as possible, generating the best of success during your sales process.